Dan-dilion/thousand_sunny/README.md

 Greetings,
 I have fabricated Thousand Sunny using Create React App

-Aside from the packages installed by Create React App and the Material-UI library below is a summary of NPM packages that I have used:
+Aside from the packages installed by Create React App below is a summary of NPM packages that I have used:
-packages:
   - @material-ui/core
   - @material-ui/icons
   - react-transition-group